pyrmont/articles.inqk.net/src/_posts/2023-07-12-how-to-install-void.md

 # reboot now
 ```

-Confirm the changes are reflected in the partition table:
+Log back in and confirm the changes are reflected in the partition table:

 ```console
 # lsblk